Canada Border Services Agency: Examinations, searches, and seizures

 All persons and goods entering Canada are subject to examination by CBSA officers.
 An examination can be as simple as a few questions, but can also include an examination of the subject's vehicle and/or luggage, electronic devices, more intensive questioning, or strip-searches.
-The intensity of an examination depends on the reasonable suspicion that the officer has to escalate the intensiveness of a search.
-CBSA Officers must adhere to strict search protocols, guidelines and procedures during the examination process.
+The intensity of an examination depends on the reasonable suspicion that the officer has to escalate the intensity of a search.
+CBSA Officers must adhere to strict search protocols, guidelines, and procedures during the examination process.

 Examinations are performed to ensure compliance with customs and immigration legislation.
 CBSA officers are given their authority by the Customs Act and the Immigration and Refugee Protection Act (IRPA).
 In addition, BSOs are also able to enforce other Acts of Parliament as they are designated as Peace Officers under the Criminal Code.

 The agency will also seize items it labels obscene, as it did in February 2009 when it detained and banned two films by the adult film director Michael Lucas.
 CBSA's Policy On The Classification Of Obscene Material states that the "ingestion of someone else's urine... with a sexual purpose" makes a film obscene.

 In 2000, after a ten-year-long controversy over items the agency labelled obscene, the case reached the British Columbia Supreme Court.
-One judge in the case concluded not only that Border officials had wrongly delayed, confiscated, destroyed, damaged, prohibited or mis-classified materials imported by the appellant on numerous occasions, but that these errors were caused "by the systemic targeting of Little Sisters' importations in the Vancouver Customs.
+One judge in the case concluded not only that Border officials had wrongly delayed, confiscated, destroyed, damaged, prohibited, or misclassified materials imported by the appellant on numerous occasions, but that these errors were caused "by the systemic targeting of Little Sisters' importations in the Vancouver Customs.

-Enforcement & Intelligence
+Enforcement and intelligence

-Criminal Investigations and prosecutions
+Criminal investigations and prosecutions

 The Criminal Investigations unit of CBSA is tasked with investigating and pursuing prosecution of those who commit criminal offences against Canada's border legislation.
 CBSA investigators are responsible for operational activities including: